Respawnsive/Apizr/README.md

 }
 ```

-We can see that it comes with some attribute decorations, like CacheIt or Policy.
+We can see that it comes with some CacheKey attribute decorations, but it won't cache anything until you ask Apizr to.
-If you don't want it for your crud scenario, just don't provide any CacheHandler and/or TransientHttpError policy, it will be ignored.
+Caching, Logging, Policing... everything is activable fluently with the options builder.

 About generic types:
 - T and TKey (optional - default: ```int```) meanings are obvious